KannonZenetism/zenetism-field-physics/zenetism/mpx/awareness-spectrum-and-its-inverse-arc.md

 ## Closing

-The spectrum is one structure read in two directions.
+The spectrum is one bifurcal architecture, expressed through centropic and inverse registers.
 Centropy gathers awareness toward coherent presence and, in the rarest saturation, toward what lies beyond awareness altogether.
 The inverse arc carries the same registers turned toward dispersion — real at every stratum, never a path of return.
 To mistake any inverse register for transcendence is to mistake counter-placement for crossing.

 ---